Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 After they'd ordered they claimed a table in a quieter corner of the room – Harry with his back to the wall and Draco to his left, staring out into the parlour.

 "There's not too many people here…should we still go along with it?"
 He asked, a bit nervous.
 Draco frowned.

 "Erm…you know, pretend to be on a…um…date."

-"Hmmm…" the blonde furrowed his brow and looked about the room, a long silver spoon hovering over the giant sundae in front of him.
+"Hmmm…" the blond furrowed his brow and looked about the room, a long silver spoon hovering over the giant sundae in front of him.
 He turned back to Harry, suddenly attacking his treat with the gusto of a five-year-old.
 "Well, it's up to you, but it's still a bit early yet.
 People will probably come in."
-He shoveled a mountain of the icy mix of confections in his mouth, his eyes fluttering a little at the taste.
+He shovelled a mountain of the icy mix of confections in his mouth, his eyes fluttering a little at the taste.
 "Merlin this is divine!
 Anyway, we should just be patient, Harry.
 The paparazzi always come a-sniffing when they get wind that you're around and about."

 "Hey!
 That's mine you pillock!
 You didn't want ice cream!"

-He didn't know why he'd done that – it was more flirtatious than he'd ever been with his flat mate, plan or no plan.
+He didn't know why he'd done that – it was more flirtatious than he'd ever been with his housemate, plan or no plan.
 Draco didn't respond right away; staring at Harry's mouth wide-eyed and gaping just as he had been before.
 The flashing grey eyes dragged themselves slowly upward until they met his and the swirl of emotions seemed to be so intense that he had to hold his breath to keep from gasping.
 And suddenly something flashed across the man's aristocratic features and a slow smirk spread across his face.

 "Playing dirty, are we Harry?
 Want my ice cream that badly do you?"